de-vri-es/curl-inject-opt/README.md

 Since `curl-inject-opt` uses `LD_PRELOAD` to intercept function calls, it is subject to the usual security restrictions imposed by the operating system.
-On Linux, this means that programs run in secure-execution mode will not simply preload the library.
+On Linux, this means that programs which are run in secure-execution mode will not simply preload the library.
-In practise, this is not a problem in most scenarios, since it should work fine to run `sudo curl-inject-opt ...`.
+This is generally not a problem, since it should work fine to run `sudo curl-inject-opt ...`.

-Secure execution mode on Linux is generally used (amongst others) when a program has the `setuid` or `setgid` permission bit set, or if the program has additional capabilities as set by the `setcap` tool.
+Secure execution mode on Linux is used (amongst others) when a program has the `setuid` or `setgid` permission bit set, or if the program has additional capabilities as set by the `setcap` tool.
 For more information, see `man 8 ld.so` on Linux.